 Tip # 5: Never hide assets.

 - Honesty is the best policy.
-Although you may be tempted to hide assets, you court the potential of legal issues later, such as being held in contempt or a post-divorce law suit.
-Getting everything done quickly will allow you to move on with your life.
+Although you may be tempted to hide assets, you court the potential of legal issues later, such as being held in contempt or a post-divorce law suit asking to re-open your decree because of omitted assets.
+A full and fair disclosure of assets, debts and income is an expectation in a divorce.

 Tip #6: Don’t give up the “farm” just to be done.

 - Don’t rush things or agree on any settlement if you feel you just want to be done or you don’t want to argue.
-Your “farm” is both your home and your business, interweaving complex layers into the discussion of assets.
+Your “farm” is something you may have an interest in and if you give it up just to be done, do not expect you can go back at some point and change things.
 Trust your gut and let your lawyer guide you through the process.
 It is not always easy, but it is worth it.
-It can be more costly and time consuming after the divorce is final and some parts of a divorce cannot be changed.
+It can be more costly and time consuming after the divorce is final to try to make modifications and some parts of a divorce cannot be changed.

 Tip # 7: Consider going through mediation or collaboration for your divorce.

 - Divorce mediation is aimed at negotiation objectively and effectively.
+It is a tool that you can use as part of the process.
 Bring a list of everything you need to work through.
 You need to be willing to work through this process, as difficult as it is, in order to reach a successful conclusion.
 We call this negotiating in “good faith.”

-A collaborative divorce allows the parties to create settlements that benefit the family unit as a whole leaving the parties’ dignity intact and assuring that they will avoid having to ever go to court or enter into an adversarial position.
+- A collaborative divorce allows the parties to create settlements that benefit the family unit as a whole leaving the parties’ dignity intact and assuring that they will avoid having to ever go to court or enter into an adversarial position.
+A collaborative divorce is the entire process and the aim is to reach a resolution that both parties feel comfortable with and one that can help to keep the family dynamic intact.

 Tip #8: Be wary when discussing any legal matters outside of formal negotiations.

-- You do not want to say anything that can hurt your chances of receiving your fair share in the divorce.
+- You do not want to say anything that can hurt your chances of receiving a reasonable resolution.
 Keep your communication polite and leave it at that.
 This will make your formal negotiation go more smoothly while also avoid mistakes than can cost you.

 Tip #9: Think before you put anything in writing: email, tweet (social media), letter, etc.

-- Divorce is emotional, and written communication is a perfect outlet for communicating emotions to our ex-spouse.
+- Divorce is emotional, and written communication is a perfect outlet for communicating emotions to our spouse or ex-spouse.
 When writing, it is easy to type something rash and click “send” without thinking.
-Doing so documents evidence your ex-spouse can use against you in court.
+Doing so documents evidence your spouse or ex-spouse can use against you in court.

-Tip # 10: If you and your spouse have come up with a divorce settlement on your own, we suggest you go see your attorney to ensure the agreement is reasonable given the law, thorough, and understood by you.
+Tip # 10: If you and your spouse have come up with a divorce settlement on your own, we suggest you go see your attorney to ensure the agreement is reasonable given the law, thorough enough, and understood by you.

 - As amicable as your divorce may be, you need that expert opinion to determine if the settlement is acceptable and protects your interests.
-Having a set of objective eyes in this situation keeps you safe.
+Having a set of objective eyes in this situation helps you understand what your agreement means both now and into the future.

 Tip #11: If you and your spouse can work amicably together consider a divorce alternative such as a Collaborative Law Divorce.